-SSE MBA in the corona crisis
+SSE MBA during the corona crisis

 Physical distancing is at the heart of the SSE corona strategy to secure a safe environment for both students, faculty and staff.
 For the start of the SSE MBA in January 2021 we are planning for being able to deliver your studies physically in our premises at the school.
 However, we are of course monitoring the situation of the COVID-19 pandemic closely and are following the recommendations from the Swedish authorities.
 At the time being there is a limitation of maximum 50 people in a room, and for some students there are travel restrictions.
-Therefore, we are for the program weeks conducted for the SSE MBA 2019 and 2020 cohorts, planning a hybrid solution for this fall.
+Therefore, we are for the program weeks conducted for the SSE MBA 2019 and 2020 cohorts, delivering a hybrid solution for this fall.
 Those who are able to attend the classes in person will be able to do so, and for those who can't travel to Stockholm they will follow the classes digitally.

 In April, May and June we have delivered the program weeks digitally.
 Here are some of our participants reactions and experiences from these weeks: